-Comparable with the modes of the xx channel in a physical material, you can define a diffuse, shiny or anisotropic distorted reflection.
-Since multiple BSDF Nodes can be linked with a given material, a physical material setup with a diffuse BSDF layer as a basis, followed, for example, by a reflective Beckmann BSDF layer can be created:
+Comparable with the modes of the Reflectance channel in a physical material, you can define a diffuse, shiny or anisotropic distorted reflection.
+Since multiple BSDF Nodes can be layered within a given material, a physical material setup with a diffuse BSDF layer as a basis, followed, for example, by a reflective Beckmann BSDF layer can be created:

 Here you can define the diffuse surface color or the coloring of the reflections on a surface.
 Note that dark colors will reduce the intensity of the reflections correspondingly.

 This is a multiplier for the brightness of the BSDF layer.
-Values in excess of 100% can possibly make the surface appear brighter than it normally would.
-Physically correct, therefore, is only the use of an Intensity value of 100%.
+Values in excess of 100% can possibly make the surface appear brighter than it normally would and prevents the material from applying proper rules of energy conservation.
+Physically correct, therefore, is only the use of an Intensity value higher than 0% and lower or equal 100%.
 Values of less than 100% will darken the surface further, e.g., to simulate a dirty surface.

 This setting is only available if BSDF Type is set to Anisotropic.
 It defines the strength of the distortion in the reflection.
 The direction of the distortion can be defined using the separate Direction setting.